WATCH NOW: Biden tours La Crosse bus fleet in a push for infrastructure plan

 “I think it’s time to give working people a tax break,” Biden said, a comment that received applause from the group of local workers.

-Other state officials agreed that the plan was a unification plan of sorts — “connecting the dots,” as many of them put it — to bring different problems and people together.
+Other state officials agreed that the package was a unification plan of sorts to bring different problems and people together.

 The impact the pending infrastructure plan will have on La Crosse and other local communities will depend on working between state and local governments, officials emphasized, another plug for a unified effort.